 Research My Research

 Fetal blood of different gestational ages was tested for immunoreactivity and compared with maternal blood responses to immune stimulators.
 The data will help with transplatation of stem cells, autoimmune disease,asthma, and preterm birth Mid-trimester amniotic fluid was cultured in various media, frozen, thawed with retention of stem cell function and induced to neural and osteocyte fates.
-Studies are underway to determine therapeutic effectiveness of transplanting neural progenitors derived from amniotic fluid stem cells in correcting neurological damage.
+Studies are underway to determine the potential role of amniotic fluid stem cells in correcting defects and damage.
 Factors controlling longevity and cell death in amniotic fluid cultures are being studied by Affymetrix gene analysis and quantitative PCR for genes related to senesence.
 Studies on effects of drugs on fetal development in amniotic cell cultures have shown potential for in vitro perinatal drug testing.
 Clinical effectiveness of prevention of pregnancy loss by the Pregnancy Loss Prevention Center is being studied.